 - 5. Can I sue if a guest or tenant brought bedbugs onto my property?

-- 6. How does someone know if he/she has been bitten by bedbugs?
+- 6. How does someone know if they have been bitten by bedbugs?

 - 7. How do I check for bed bugs?

-- 8. What should I do if I have been bitten by a bed bug while on away from home?
+- 8. What should I do if I have been bitten by a bed bug while away from home?

 Landlords and hotels are generally liable for bedbug injuries or infestations when: